Documentation

 - Widgets to display different types of data.
 All widgets automatically use the context of the subject you are looking at.

-Adjusting the subject settings can easily be done via the settings (3) on the top-right corner of the page.
+Adjusting the subject settings can easily be done via the settings (3) in the top-right corner of the page.

 If desired, you can enter Kiosk mode (4) to remove any distractions and enter a full screen mode.